Help Center

 What are Private Rooms?

-Private Rooms are invite-only debate spaces for colleges, organizations, or any group.
-A room admin creates the room, uploads member emails via CSV, and shares a join link.
-Only invited members can access room debates and the room leaderboard.
+Invite-only debate spaces for colleges, organizations, or groups.
+An admin creates the room, uploads member emails via CSV, and shares a join link.

 How do I create a Private Room?